Male infertility: Society and culture

 There are a variety of social stigmas that surround male infertility throughout the world.
+The condition and its effects on both men and women is the topic for example of the novel set in Nigeria entitled, The Secret Lives of Baba Segin's Wives.
 A lot of research has pointed to the relationship between infertility and emasculation.
 This association has led to infertility being less studied and diagnosed in men over time.
-In places like Egypt, Zimbabwe, and Mexico, erectile dysfunction also known as impotence, is considered a determinant of infertility.
+In places like Egypt, Zimbabwe, and Mexico, erectile dysfunction, also known as impotence, is considered a determinant of infertility.
 When stereotypical ideals of manhood are virility and strength, men sharing problems of infertility can face feelings of inadequacy, unworthiness, and have thoughts of suicide.
 In many cases, a variety of socio-economic interventions come in play to determine penile activity.
 For the Shona people, since impotence is linked to infertility, an examination to check on the penile function spans from infancy to post marriage.
 At infancy, there are daily check-ups by the mothers on the son's erection and urine quality.
 When the son reaches puberty, they are asked to ejaculate in river banks and for their male elders to examine sperm quality.
 The traditions last until post-marriage, when the family of the bride take part to check on consummation and the groom's sperm quality.